Chief of the Naval Staff (Portugal)

 The Chief of Staff of the Portuguese Navy (Chefe do Estado-Maior da Armada, acronym: C.E.M.A.) is the head of the Portuguese Navy and of the Maritime Authority System.
 The CEMA depends on the Minister of National Defense in terms of resources, and on the Army Chief of Staff for preparation and deployment.
-The current Chief is Admiral Henrique Gouveia e Melo, since 27 December 2021.
+The current Chief is Admiral Jorge Nobre de Sousa, since 27 December 2024.

 List of chiefs

 The following is a list of navy chiefs: